crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

     return *this;
 }
 ```
 With these new constructors in place, when passing an Integer to a function by value where that function will return an Integer itself, we should no longer expect the deep copy from the copy constructor to be performed.
-Instead the Integer within the Print() function will be returned as an r-value and effeciently moved back to the main() function as the returned Integer (this ignores that C++ often avoids all this using copy elision).
+Instead, the Integer within the Print() function will be returned as an r-value and efficiently moved back to the main() function as the returned Integer (this ignores that C++ often avoids all this using copy elision).

 ### The Rule of 5